Gökhan Avcıoğlu: Built projects

-Kadikoy Public Park Facilities İstanbul (1997)
+Kadıköy Public Park Facilities Istanbul (1997)

-The project is located in Kadıköy, İstanbul with its unobtrusive structure sitting in the middle of a natural park surrounded by a bustling, almost chaotic metropolitan atmosphere.
+The project is located in Kadıköy, Istanbul with its unobtrusive structure sitting in the middle of a natural park surrounded by a bustling, almost chaotic metropolitan atmosphere.
 The project demonstrates a high level of consideration for both people and the environment.
 The building's design is based on early Ottoman hammams (public bathhouses), which were often designed as cubic or rectangular masses with a primary dome over the central space.
 The architect decided to invert the old dome and place it above the cubic structure popping out of the ground.
 The intention was to make landscaping a key component of the project.
 The roof, which was the most noticeable piece protruding above ground, was treated as a landscaping feature or a huge planter to fit a bamboo garden.
 The graphic imposition of the proposal on the existing landscape is provocative, but with good reason.
 The relandscaping of this modest but essential urban park and public facilities have a lot of potential.
 The decision to bury the building, on the other hand, has helped the site by allowing green plants to continue above it.